 Purpose

 The CREATE TENANT statement is used to create a user tenant.
 OceanBase Database only supports the creation of user tenants.
 The system tenant is automatically created when the cluster is created.
-The Meta tenant is an internally managed tenant of OceanBase Database.
-Each time a user tenant is created, a corresponding Meta tenant is also created, and the lifecycle of the Meta tenant is consistent with that of the user tenant.
+The Meta tenant is an internal self-managed tenant of OceanBase Database.
+For each user tenant created, a corresponding Meta tenant is created, and its lifecycle is consistent with that of the user tenant.

 Limitations and considerations

 OceanBase Database supports two types of tenants: MySQL compatible mode and Oracle compatible mode.
-When you create a tenant, you must specify the type of the tenant.
-After a tenant is created, you cannot change its type.
+When creating a tenant, you must specify the appropriate tenant type.
+After a tenant is created, its type cannot be modified.

-When you create a tenant, you must assign a resource pool to the tenant.
-Before you create a tenant, you must plan the resources and create a resource pool.
+When creating a tenant, you must allocate a resource pool to it.
+Therefore, you must plan resources in advance and create the resource pool.
 For more information about how to create a resource pool, see Create a tenant.

 Privilege requirements

 Only the root user of the sys tenant (root@sys) can create a tenant.
-Other tenants do not support tenant creation.
+Other tenants cannot create a tenant.

 Syntax